Counting conjugacy classes of fully irreducibles: double exponential growth: Definitions and Background

 \section{Definitions and Background}

 { }

 10pt

-We assume throughout this paper that $r\ge 3$ is an integer, and that $F_r$ is the rank-$r$ free group with a fixed free basis $X=\{x_1, \dots, x_r\}$. $R_r$ will denote the $r$-petaled rose, i.e. the graph with $r$ edges and a single vertex.
+We assume throughout this paper that $r\ge 2$ is an integer, and that $F_r$ is the rank-$r$ free group with a fixed free basis $X=\{x_1, \dots, x_r\}$. $R_r$ will denote the $r$-petaled rose, i.e. the graph with $r$ loop-edges at a single vertex.
 We fix an orientation on $R_r$ and an identification of each positive edge $e_i$ of $R_r$ with an element $x_i$ of $X$.

 10pt